 On July 10, 2014, the conservator of the GSEs, the Federal Housing Finance Agency ("FHFA"), released draft Private Mortgage Insurer Eligibility Requirements ("draft PMIERs").
-The FHFA has requested public input on the draft PMIERs by September 8, 2014.
 The draft PMIERs include revised financial requirements for mortgage insurers (the "GSE Financial Requirements") that require a mortgage insurer's "Available Assets" (generally only the most liquid assets of an insurer) to meet or exceed "Minimum Required Assets" (which are calculated from tables of factors with several risk dimensions and are subject to a floor amount).

-The PMIERs will become effective 180 days after their publication in final form (the "publication date").
-Mortgage insurers would have up to two years after the publication date to meet the GSE Financial Requirements (the "transition period").
-During the transition period, a mortgage insurer that fails to meet the GSE Financial Requirements would be subject to a transition plan having milestones for actions to achieve compliance.
+The public input period for the draft PMIERs ended September 8, 2014.
+We currently expect the PMIERs to be published in final form by December 31, 2014 and the "effective date" to occur 180 days thereafter.
+Mortgage insurers will have up to two years after the final PMIERs are published to meet the GSE Financial Requirements (the "transition period").
+A mortgage insurer that fails to certify by the effective date that it meets the GSE Financial Requirements would be subject to a transition plan having milestones for actions to achieve compliance.
 The transition plan would be submitted for the approval of each GSE within 90 days after the effective date, and if approved, the GSEs would monitor the insurer's progress.
 During the transition period for an insurer with an approved transition plan, an insurer would be in remediation (a status similar to the one under which MGIC has been operating with the GSEs for over five years) and eligible to provide mortgage insurance on loans owned or guaranteed by the GSEs.

-Although we believe we have sufficient claims paying resources to meet our claim obligations on our insurance in force on a timely basis, we estimate that if the draft PMIERs are implemented as released, as of December 31, 2014, MGIC would have a shortfall in Available Assets of approximately \$600 million, with Available Assets of approximately \$5.3 billion and Minimum Required Assets of approximately \$5.9 billion.
-We believe this shortfall would be reduced through operations so that as of December 31, 2016, it would be approximately \$300 million.
-The shortfall projections at both dates assume the risk in force and capital of MIC are repatriated to MGIC, and full credit is given in the calculation of Minimum Required Assets for our existing reinsurance transaction (approximately \$500 million of credit at December 31, 2014, increasing to \$600 million of credit at December 31, 2016).
+Although we believe we have sufficient claims paying resources to meet our claim obligations on our insurance in force on a timely basis, we expect that if the draft PMIERs are implemented as released, as of December 31, 2014, MGIC would have a shortfall in Available Assets.
+In July 2014, we projected that as of December 31, 2014, we would have a shortfall in Available Assets of approximately \$600 million, and that such shortfall would be reduced through operations so that as of December 31, 2016 (the expected end of the transition period), it would be approximately \$300 million.
+The shortfall projections at both dates assumed the risk in force and capital of MIC are repatriated to MGIC, and full credit is given in the calculation of Minimum Required Assets for our existing reinsurance transaction (approximately \$500 million of credit at December 31, 2014, increasing to \$600 million of credit at December 31, 2016).
 However, we do not expect to receive full credit for our current reinsurance transaction.
-As a result, we are beginning discussions with the reinsurance market to modify our existing reinsurance transaction so that any reduction in the credit would be minimized.
+As a result, we are in discussions with the reinsurers participating in our existing reinsurance transaction regarding modifications to the agreement so that any reduction in the credit would be minimized.
+We have not updated these projections, but do not believe they would have changed significantly.